colbystout/International-Debt-Stats-Analysis/README.md

 # International-Debt-Stats-Analysis
-In this project, I used SQL in a Python 3 Jupyter Notebook to analyze international debt statistics to draw conclusions
+In this project, I used SQL in a Python 3 Jupyter Notebook to analyze international debt statistics to draw conclusions.

+**Open the "Analyze International Debt Statistics.ipynb" notebook above to view the project.**